We step back in geological time to investigate this Biblical oddity on the Victorian coastline.

 Until the 1960s the formations were called the Sow and Pigs – Muttonbird Island being the sow and the stacks the piglets.
 Then, in a flash of marketing brilliance, they were renamed the Apostles.
 By some divine intervention the name soon evolved into The Twelve Apostles – even though you could only see nine at the time.

-And did you also know // The Twelve Apostles rock formation is the third most popular natural site in Australia (after Uluru and the Great Barrier Reef).
+The Twelve Apostles rock formation is also the third most popular natural site in Australia (after Uluru and the Great Barrier Reef).